AllenDowney/ThinkDataStructures/day02/README.md

     `public Chicken get(int index)`

-1. Some chickens might leave the farm for various reasons, and they might leave in any order.
-If a cow in the middle leaves, we want to update our `LinkedList` pointers so that the `Node` before the removed chicken points to the `Node` after the removed `Chicken`.
-Return the removed `Chicken` so we can "deal" with it.
-Remember to consider the special cases where `index=0` or `index=size-1`.

-    `public Chicken remove(int index)`

-1. LinkedLists also have special case O(1) deletes off the front and back.
+1. Some chickens might leave the farm for various reasons.
+LinkedLists have special case O(1) deletes off the front and back.
 Implement `removeFirst` and `removeLast`, and make sure to return them so Hieu can "deal" with them.
 Remember to consider the special cases where `size` is 0 or 1.

     `public Chicken removeFirst()`

     `public Chicken removeLast()`

+1. Chickens might leave in any order.
+If a chicken in the middle leaves, we want to update our `LinkedList` pointers so that the `Node` before the removed chicken points to the `Node` after the removed `Chicken`.
+Return the removed `Chicken` so we can "deal" with it.
+Remember to consider the special cases where `index=0` or `index=size-1`.

+    `public Chicken remove(int index)`

 Test your DLL by running `MyLinkedListTest.java`.
 Make all test cases pass.